perara/MapAI-Competition/README.md

    * `git push submission`
    * Create pull request

+### Steps

+#### Step 1 - Fork

+Fork the [MapAI-Competition](https://github.com/Sjyhne/MapAI-Competition) repository in Github.
+Forking creates a clone of the base repo on your own user and allows for easier pull requests and so on.

+#### Step 2 - Clone with -o parameter

+Clone your fork down to your computer with the following command:

+`git clone git@github.com:<your_username>/MapAI-Competition.git -o submission`

+The _-o_ parameter sets the origin name for this repostory to be "_submission_" and not the default which is "_origin_".

+#### Step 3 - Create a new private (or public) repository

+Create a new private repository on your own github.
+The reason we need this is because it is not possible to set the visibility of a fork to private.
+Therefore, to keep your development progress private, we have to add another remote repository for the MapAI-Competition fork.

+To do this, you have to change directories into the cloned fork.
+E.g. `cd MapAI-Competition`.

+#### Step 4 - Add private remote repository to fork

+Then, we can keep developing in the cloned fork and push the changes to the private repository.
+To be able to do this, we have to add remote origin by running the following command:

+`git remote add origin <private_repository>`

+E.g.

+`git remote add origin git@github.com:Sjyhne/my_private_repository.git`

+This will enable you to push your changes to the private repository and not the public fork by just pushing as usual to origin master.
+Because we have not specified the origin for the remote it will default to _origin_.

+`git push origin <branch>`

+#### Step 5 - Create your own team-folder

+It is important to follow the structure of the team_template in the repository.
+The easiest way to keep this structure is by just creating a copy of the team_template folder and name it according to your team name.
+The folder you create must follow the correct naming structure, which is `team_<team_name>`.
+You can copy the team_template and name it with the following command:

+`cp -r team_template ./team_<team_name>`

+For the entirety of the competition, you will only change and develop inside this folder.
+Nothing outside the team-folder should be changed or altered.
+You can find more information about the folder structure and contents in the section about _folder structure_.

+The template is already ready with code that can run, train, and evaluate - this is just template code and you are allowed to change everything related to the training of the models.
+When it comes the evaluation files, it is more restricted, as they are used to automatically evaluate the models.

+#### Step 6 - Delivery

+When the deadline are due, there are a few steps that will have to be taken in order to check that your code is ready for submission.

 When the deadline is finished, we will evaluate all of your code on the hidden test-dataset and publish the results on a github page.